ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sourceanalytix/README.md

 ### 0.2.2
 * (DutchmanNL) fixed reset of start values
 * (DutchmanNL) removed uneeded logging "Write calculations for : "
 * (DutchmanNL) generic improvement of logging, to see status messages activate it in adapter settings !
-Otherwise onlyu erros will be shown and add/del devices
+Otherwise, only erros will be shown and add/del devices
 * (DutchmanNL) improved complete logic of state add/delete/update config in backend which will result in better performance/error handling
 * (DutchmanNL) small fixed in configuration screen to show logging options